Diary of a Network Geek

 What is my title this week?

-Filed under: Fun,Fun Work,Geek Work,PERL,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 11:30 am for you boring, normal people.
+Filed under: Fun,Fun Work,Geek Work,PERL,Personal — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 11:30 am for you boring, normal people.

 You know, I’m not sure…